stephangriesel/telerik-blogs/kendoreact-tip-of-the-day-frontend-focus.md

 }
 ```

+Here it that same code running in a [StackBlitz demo](https://stackblitz.com/edit/react-tip-price-hook?file=StockPrice.js) that you can play with.

+## Part Two, Custom React Hooks

 So now that we have a basic idea of how Hooks work in a React functional component, let's take that knowledge and apply it to using a hook that was written by someone else.
-Let's imagine we have an application and inside that application we have a `<Menu />` component that takes a prop called `vertical`.
+Let's imagine we have an application and inside that application, we have a `<Menu />` component that takes a prop called `vertical`.
 If passed a value that is truthy, it will render our component vertical otherwise horizontal.
 That component at it's most basic looks like this:

 ```
 import { Menu } from '@progress/kendo-react-layout';